“I don’t call myself a cellist; but rather, an artist who expresses themself via cello”

 Joshua Olivier Gordon is a virtuosic orchestral cellist that has a passion not only for symphony playing, but also for performing a wide range of musical genres.

-Born in Miami, Florida, and raised in Arizona to Caribbean immigrant parents, Joshua has always had a fascination with sounds, which came from hearing Reggae, Kompa, and other Caribbean styles of music from his parents.
-This influence eventually manifested into a passion for performing.
-He has performed with several groups, such as: the Classical Revolution Quartet, The Southern Arizona Symphony, Civic Orchestra of Tucson, Tucson Repertory Orchestra, and the Colour of Music Festival orchestra.
-Joshua currently studies under the tutelage of Juliette Herlin.
+Joshua built his unique sound from performing a variety of styles like: Reggae, Kompa, and other Caribbean styles of music from his parents.
+This influence eventually manifested into an obsession for mastery of differently styles.
+Joshua has honed the skills and practice of all these styles during his time with several groups, such as: the Classical Revolution Quartet, The Bear Valley Festival Orchestra.
+The Southern Arizona Symphony, Civic Orchestra of Tucson, Tucson Repertory Orchestra, and the Colour of Music Festival orchestra.
+Joshua is currently pursuinga his endeavors under the mentorship of Dr. Theodore Buchholz.

 Versatility: